yukoba/nd4j/canova.md

 ---
 {% include JB/setup %}

-## Description

-A tool for vectorizing raw data into usable vector formats across machine learning tools.
+Canova is a tool for vectorizing raw data into usable vector formats across machine learning tools.

 ## Example